rajeshias/find-places-maybank-TechMatrix/README.md

+Name: Rajesh Kanna C

+Assessment for TechMatrix, Maybank

 npm install
 <br />
 npm start

+note: API key is public, will be disabled in the future, please replace the api key in the reducer file (initial state)

+Assignment:
 You need to design one simple single page and use Google Place Autocomplete to find places and show at map. the following requirements are compulsory.